VCAT review types

-- amend or cancel a planning permit.
+- Cancel a planning permit

 The VCAT Process

 Hearings give parties the opportunity to call or give evidence, ask questions of witnesses and make submissions.
 At the end of the hearing, a member of VCAT either gives a decision on-the-spot, or writes a decision after the hearing and delivers the decision as soon as possible.

-Current VCAT Appeals:
+Documents for VCAT Appeals: